Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

 ---
 title: Tools and templates to help with internal communication and awareness
-description: Use these tools and templates to...
+description: Use these tools and templates to set up internal communications about an enterprise freelancer program.
 author: matthewrmottola1
 manager: samanro
 ms.assetid: